-A few loose confessions prompted the belief that if esports are to be viewed as a legit sport, then they need to regulated in a similar fashion.
+A few loose confessions prompted the belief that if esports are to be viewed as a legitimate sport, then they need to be regulated in a similar fashion.
 With so much controversy around the use of performance-enhancing drugs (PEDs) in esports we decided to do a bit of investigating into the issue in this week’s ESI Gambling Report, Powered by Thunderpick.

 Popping the lid off esports doping

-Professional Counter-Strike player, Kory “Semphis” Friesen, opened up a deep can of worms when he very openly and casually admitted that he and his teammates were taking Adderall during a tournament.
+Professional Counter-Strike player, Kory “Semphis” Friesen, opened up a deep can of worms when he very openly and casually admitted he and his teammates were taking Adderall during a tournament.
 “We were all on Adderall,” he said.
 “I don’t even give a f**k.
 It was pretty obvious if you listened to the [communication channels].”